Ruqayanaji/Tirhalna-Travel-App/README.md

 - Database (JDBC)

 ## Note
-This is a backend-focused academic project demonstrating system design and application logic.🔥 ممتاز جدًا
+This is a backend-focused academic project demonstrating system design and application logic